Jompda/WebR6Editor/README.md

 - Add Aruni and her gadget.
 - Form contexts around certain modules like the controller and tool-handler for hiding a large number of functions under a class.
-- Make the objects have a non-zoom related static size which can be altered in some other way.
 - Optimize the rendering.

 ## Features to implement: